SkylineCommunications/dataminer-docs/connector-help/connector_help/Victron_UPS.md

 ### General

-This is the default page of the driver.
+This is the default page of the connector.
 It contains all the parameters related to com.victronenergy.system, such as MAC Address, Relay State, System Battery Voltage, etc.

 ### VE.Bus